-We’ve had one of the wettest years on record and Rapid City – what does that mean for the fishing?
+We’ve had one of the wettest years on record in Rapid City – what does that mean for the fishing?
 As anyone that’s fished around the area earlier this summer knows, we had some incredibly high and dirty water.
 We’re not in an area that has a ton of snowpack or normally gets a sustained runoff, so it was a bit different for us this year.
 Many of our streams were flowing at 15-20 times their average flow for quite some time.
 Successful fishing this spring required thinking out of the box in regards to areas to fish and flies to use, but we’ve had a great season nonetheless.

 Our current late summer conditions are what we would normally see in early to mid June – most streams are higher than normal, but more than fishable.
 The central and southern Black Hills are definitely wetter and have higher flows than the normal flows – i.e. Spearfish Creek is about an average flow, and Rapid Creek is double or more the average in most spots.
 The high flows have scared a lot of folks off, even though the fishing is fantastic.
 Why?